Student Learning Outcomes (SLOs) at College of San Mateo - Assessment: An Institutional Overview

 The Accrediting Council of Community and Junior Colleges’ standards mandate that institutions adopt a process for systematically defining and assessing student learning outcomes at all levels (course, service, program, institution), integrating these assessments into institutional planning, and communicating assessment results.

-Responsibility for assessment
+Responsibility for Assessment

 The development, assessment process, and analysis of course, certificate, degree, general education and institutional learning outcomes are curricular matters and thus under the jurisdiction of the Academic Senate.
 While assessment and the analysis of results for SLOs are a responsibility of faculty, decisions based on analysis of assessment results for college planning are shared amongst all constituencies.
 Interpretation and implementation of SLO assessment shall remain within the purview of discipline faculty and the Academic Senate.
+The development, assessment and analysis of SLOs for academic and student support services are under the jurisdiction of the faculty, staff, and administrators of each service area.

 Student Learning Outcomes Assessment Coordinator

-Where assessment happens at the institution
+Where Assessment Happens at the Institution

-• At the discipline or service level: Discipline, service and learning center faculty and staff organize assessment in their own areas.
+Discipline, service and learning center faculty and staff organize assessment in their own areas.
 Assessment plannng is an annual process, and the overall results and planning are summarized and communicated in Program Review.
 Discipline or service-level planning may also involve interdisciplinary, institutional assessment activities.

-• Faculty senate committees organize assessment activities at the institutional level: The College Assessment Committee, working with the Center for Academic Excellence, offers regular flex workshops for discipline and service faculty and staff focusing on assessing institutional learning outcomes.
-(Both are subcommittees of the Academic Senate.)
-In addition, interdisciplinary assessment activities may be organized by the College Assessment Committee working with relevant faculty and staff (for example, embedded assessments in learning communities, student activities, etc.).
+The Committee on Teaching and Learning and the Research Inquiry and Institutional Effectiveness Manager offer regular flex workshops for discipline and service faculty and staff focusing on assessing institutional learning outcomes.
+In addition, interdisciplinary assessment activities with relevant faculty and staff may be organized (for example, embedded assessments in learning communities, student activities, etc.).
 Results of these are communicated to the campus through an Assessment Report.

-Institutional planning and reporting
+Institutional Planning and Reporting

 Assessment activities and results are communicated to the college and community through a variety of ways.

-• Program Review: Discipline and service faculty summarize their assessment plans, activities and results in Program Review.
+Discipline and service faculty summarize their assessment plans, activities and results in Program Review.

-Both Program Reviews and the Assessment Report are presented to the Institutional Planning Committee, and to Academic Senate.
+Both Program Reviews and the Assessment Report are presented to the Institutional Planning Committee and to Academic Senate.
 IPC completes an analysis of themes and trends in Program Review, while Academic Senate's analysis of faculty and staff experiences with assessment informs planning, especially for flex activities.